VanshitaMahajan14/Automata-Theory/README.md

 FILE INFORMATION:

 config.txt:  Contains initial state of the grid, i.e. the location of cells that are live initially. <br />
-rule.py:     Containe the rule according to which the render changes in each succesive state. <br />
+rule.py:     Contains the rule according to which the render changes in each succesive state. <br />

 output.txt:  File that Displays the grid state in each iteration.
 Live cells are represented by an 'X' <br />
              while dead cells are represented by an 'O'.